xiaoxiajin/learning-journal/github-tips.md

 # Dec 4, 2024

-## Learning how to deploy Angular projects to GitHub
+## Learned how to deploy Angular projects to GitHub

 ### 1. Create a GitHub repository for your project.